 Raul is expected to be succeeded by Miguel Diaz-Canel.

-R Viswanathan, Latin America Expert and former ambassador to Latin American countries say, “This transition has been planned very carefully-- it isn't happening suddenly.
+R Viswanathan, Latin American Expert and former ambassador to Latin American countries say, “This transition has been planned very carefully-- it isn't happening suddenly.
 So, no drastic changes would be expected.
 Raul Castro would keep a watch and therefore, Miguel Diaz-Canel isn't expected to make any sweeping changes.”
 A handful of revolutionaries still hold seats in the Politburo and would closely watch the actions of the new secretary.

 Small changes, are in the offing in the fringes, with artists being fed up with government censorship and activists pushing for legislation protecting animal rights have used increased internet access to organize and publicise small protests.